 TAKE ADVANTAGE OF THIS OPPORTUNITY

-With a completed application, you and other select executives will be invited to join us for a complimentary Zoom offering — the Enterprise Leadership Program Virtual Premier.
-On February 3, 2021, you will have the opportunity to meet with your academic leadership team, learn in more detail what you can expect in the Enterprise Leadership Program and chat with your peers.
-This will be our last preview before the July 2021 session begins, sharing content and conversations that will prepare you for an exceptional experience here at Kellogg in July 2021.
-We encourage your early application so you can join our pre-program conversations.
-You are invited to register for the next session by visiting the Information Session registration link.
+You are invited to join us for a complimentary Zoom Information Session on April 21, 2021.
+During this informative session you will have the opportunity to meet with your academic leadership team, learn more about what you can expect in the Enterprise Leadership Program and chat with your peers.
+This will be our last preview before the July 2021 session begins, sharing content and conversations that will prepare you for an exceptional experience here at Kellogg.
+You are invited to register for the next Information Session by clicking on this registration link.
 We look forward to meeting you.